-Operating cost are allowable expenses incurred by an institution in serving meals to eligible participants.
+Operating costs are allowable expenses incurred by an institution in serving meals to eligible participants.
 Specific examples of operating costs are food, food service labor, and non-food supplies.

 Administrative costs are expenses incurred by the institution for planning, organizing, and managing a program.
-Examples of administrative cost are reviewing and approving free and reduced-price applications, providing nutrition education to food service staff, and conducting CACFP monitoring visits to sponsored facilities.
+Examples of administrative cost are reviewing and approving free and reduced-price applications (income eligibility applications or IEAs), providing nutrition education to food service staff, and conducting CACFP monitoring visits to sponsored facilities.

-C. CASH MANAGEMENT
+C. Cash Management